pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/DEVELOPMENT.md

 ## How to register IOUserHIDDevice

-You should not override `Start` method in the subclass of `IOUserHIDDevice`.
+We should not override `Start` method in the subclass of `IOUserHIDDevice`.

 [IOUserHIDDevice::Start documentation](https://developer.apple.com/documentation/hiddriverkit/iouserhiddevice/3433772-start)